International Programs

 Search Education Abroad programs options here.

-For more information on education abroad (study, intern, work, research, or volunteer abroad), call, email, or visit the International Programs Office in LLC Building #3, Ground Floor (phone: 208-885-7870; email: abroad@uidaho.edu).
+For more information on education abroad (study, intern, work, research, or volunteer abroad), contact the International Programs Office in person at the LLC Building #3, ground floor; call 208-885-7870; or email abroad@uidaho.edu.